Early Years Educator Apprenticeship

 • Company: Join Best Practice Network, a leading provider of training for education professionals.

-• Why this job: Make a real impact on children's lives in a supportive and collaborative environment.
+• Why this job: Make a real impact on children's lives while developing your skills in a supportive environment.

-• Qualifications: GCSE English and Maths (Grade 4) desirable; communication and teamwork skills essential.
+• Qualifications: GCSE English and Maths (Grade 4) are desirable; creativity and teamwork skills are essential.

-• Other info: Opportunity to progress to higher qualifications after the apprenticeship.
+• Other info: Opportunity to progress to Level 5 Early Years Lead Practitioner after the apprenticeship.

 We have a fantastic opportunity for an aspiring apprentice to join our team.
 We are looking for enthusiastic individuals who are ambitious and want to gain an early year's qualification while getting experience.
 You'll create meaningful relationships with the children, your team and with parents.